Impact Grant - Reading for Readiness

 The Bremerton Elks Lodge #1181 received a $2,500 Beacon Grant from the Elks National Foundation (ENF) which enabled us to buy the Great Cascadia Zombie Challenge Center badge and 9-rocker sets for 250 Girl Scouts completing the challenge or academy.

-We look forward to partnering to host this event next year.
+In 2020 and 2021 we also were able to obtain $2,500 - $3,500 in grant support to continue this program virtually.
+We look forward to hosting this event again some time in the future.
 We loved being part of the training to help prepare girls and their 'zombie' families for disaster!!!